N129BZ/chartmaker/README.md

 ### Settings.json

 Since the FAA publishes charts 20 days *before* the official chart date, this application will automatically select the nearest chart date from the list of official FAA chart dates in the chartdates.json file.
+(See "**setting values**" below.)

 * Edit the values in **chartprocessindexes** with any ordinal index numbers from the **faachartnames** list for charts you want to process, in the order you want them processed.
 The default is all charts in the index list, in index order.
 The setting array **faachartnames** are the actual zip filenames the FAA uses and are for reference only. **Changes to the downloadtemplate or faachartnames, layertypes, and tiledrivers lists are not recommended!**
 * The zoom range value can either be in the format **n-n**, or you can use a single zoom level **n**